Volunteer Frequently Asked Questions

 What time do I have to be there as a volunteer (buddies: see information below)?

-All volunteers should be in the building by 4:30 p.m. on February 9.
+All volunteers should be checked in by 4:30 p.m. on February 8.

 Will gluten free options be available?